 Thinking on this idea of preservation, I decided to tour Chicago to find some buildings that were saved from the wrecking ball.

 On my quest I began with a famous landmark of Chicago, the Chicago Cultural Center.
 Walking through this architectural masterpiece is a stunning experience.
-I went in through the south entrance, wandered up the winding staircase and gazed at the Tiffany stained-glass dome that we marvel at on our Inside the Loop Interior Architectural Tour.
+I went in through the south entrance, wandered up the winding staircase and gazed at the Tiffany stained-glass dome that we marvel at on our Loop Interior Architectural Tour.

 The staircase is a wonder as well.
 Thousands of mosaic pieces decorate the marble and wind up and up, driving my curiosity as I ascended to the top floor.
 Really, how could anyone even think of demolishing this?